-Admit it, you need some solid fat loss strategies because contest prep is something you have toyed with the idea of entering one of those ever-so-popular figure competitions.
+Admit it, you need some solid fat loss strategies because contest prep is something you have seriously thought about.
 However, you shy away, scared you don’t think you can get in shape or don’t believe you have the dedication to make it through the intense dieting and training program involved with it.

 If this describes you to the letter, then I have some good news for you.
 I’m going to share with you some interesting fat loss strategies for contest prep.
 With these guidelines you will have the competitive advantage to look and act like a pro, even if it is your very first time stepping on the stage.

 What You Fail to Eat Keeps You Fat (Fat Loss is a Two-Way Street)

 Okay, first I’m going to hit you with the blatant facts regarding contest prep.
 Your diet will make or break your physique; plain and simple.
 Here’s the REAL catch though… You are, obviously, what you put into your body, but more importantly you are what you fail to put into your body.
 Pay attention… Here are some overlooked fat loss strategies.

 Basically, you are what you eat, but you are also what you FAIL to eat.

 Let me explain…

 - The apparent: If you eat a lot of highly processed carbs and trans fat and eat too many calories you will gain weight and get fat.
 That is evident.
 You are what you eat.

 - The not-so-apparent: If you fail to eat enough fibrous veggies and drink an abundance of water your body won’t release body fat to be burned.
 You are what you fail to eat.

 So, most people “get” the apparent, you are what you eat, even kids understand this.
 What most people, even figure and physique athletes, don’t “get” is that failing to have the proper nutrients in the right amounts flowing on a consistent basis will prevent fat burning, and I mean stop it dead in its tracks.